ayoisaiah/stellar-photos/README.md

 Bug reports, feature requests or pull requests are much appreciated!

-## Credits and License
+## Credits and Licence

 - Powered by the [Unsplash API](https://unsplash.com/developers).
-- Created by Ayo Isaiah and released under the terms of the [MIT License](http://opensource.org/licenses/MIT).
+- Created by Ayo Isaiah and released under the terms of the [MIT Licence](http://opensource.org/licenses/MIT).